Switzerland is expensive. That's old news...

-Wherever you go and whatever you buy, you'll find yourself spending a lot more money than you would anywhere else.
+Wherever you go and whatever you buy, you'll find yourself spending a lot more than you would anywhere else.
+Unless you're travelling in Bermuda or Norway.

-Unless you're maybe travelling to Bermuda or Norway.
 But for a budget traveller, our high prices can be a real turn-off.
-Which is a shame, because Switzerland is a fantastic place to visit.
+Which is a shame because Switzerland is a fantastic place to visit.

 I mean, would you say no to this?

-Yeah, I wouldn't either.
+Yeah, me neither.
 So let's not get caught up in this downward spiral and focus on some positives instead, shall we?
-Because if you think about it, even this annoying aspect comes with a plus side.
+Because if you think about it, even this annoying aspect comes with its plus side.

 It makes anything free seem like an absolute steal.